Earth Angel: Background

 The Penguins—composed of lead vocalist Cleveland Duncan, bass Curtis Williams, tenor Dexter Tisby, and baritone Bruce Tate—formed at Fremont High School in Los Angeles, California in 1953.
 The group named themselves after the Kool cigarette advertising mascot.
 Williams and Gaynel Hodge were previously members of The Hollywood Flames, where they began writing "Earth Angel" with mentor Jesse Belvin, a Jefferson High graduate.
 Belvin had previously had a hit single in "Dream Girl", a 1952 ballad credited to Jesse & Marvin (saxophonist Marvin Phillips).
 The song echoes "Earth Angel" in its melodic refrain: "Dream girl, dream girl..."
 Its "why-oh" hook was adapted as a background chant within "Earth Angel".
 The "Will you be mine?" hook was borrowed from the R&B hit of the same name by the Swallows.
 The Hollywood Flames were hired that year by Jessie Mae Robinson to record a demo of "I Went to Your Wedding", later recorded by Patti Page.
 Hodge later noted that the group lifted the bridge from that song for "Earth Angel".
 The song also contains elements of the Flames' 1953 recording of "I Know" in its piano introduction and chord progressions, which were closely based on the Rodgers & Hart standard "Blue Moon".
 Williams reportedly wrote the song for his wife, Marlene, and Duncan rewrote the melody, as he disliked the original.

-"Earth Angel" was recorded as a literal garage demo—it was recorded in a home garage at the Los Angeles home of Ted Brinson (a relative of Williams who had previously played bass for the Jimmie Lunceford and Andy Kirk bands).
+"Earth Angel" was recorded as a literal garage demo—it was recorded in a home garage at the Los Angeles home of Ted Brinson (a relative of Williams who had played bass for the Jimmie Lunceford and Andy Kirk bands).
 The home was located at 2190 West 30th Street in South Central Los Angeles.
-The garage was used as the primary recording space of Dootsie Williams for all of his Dootone artists, and had also been used to record demos for Jessie Mae Robinson.
-It was recorded on a single-track Ampex tape recorder, owned by big band veteran Ted Brinson, who performs bass on the track.
+The garage was used as the primary recording space of Dootsie Williams for all of his Dootone artists, and had been used to record demos for Jessie Mae Robinson.
+It was recorded on a single-track Ampex tape recorder, owned by Brinson, who performs bass on the track.
 The drums were muffled with pillows so as to not overwhelm the vocals.
 A neighbor's pet dog stopped many takes by barking.
-"Everytime the dog barked next door, I'd have to go out and shut him up, and then we'd do another take," remembered Williams.
-Williams performs piano on the track, with an unknown drummer.
-Preston Epps reportedly played bongos on “Hey Senorita”(though this unconfirmed).
+"Every time the dog barked next door, I'd have to go out and shut him up, and then we'd do another take," remembered Williams.
+Curtis Williams, in addition to singing, performed piano on the track, with an unknown drummer.
+Preston Epps reportedly played bongos on “Hey Senorita” (though this is unconfirmed).
 The song is composed in the key of A-flat major and is set in time signature of common time with a tempo of 76 beats per minute.
 Duncan's vocal range spans from F3 to G4.
 The first five seconds of the intro are cut off of the recording by accident.